-Yet there may be some room for reasonable compromise on the issue of felon franchise.
-Not all crimes are equal, and some crimes are more reprehensible and more likely to suggest untrustworthiness.
-One can make a convincing case that someone who has committed a relatively minor crime and who has exhibited good behavior for an extended period of time upon the completion of his prison or parole term can request that his right to vote be restored.
-Indeed, the National Commission on Federal Election Reform-a bipartisan, blue-ribbon panel chaired by former Presidents Ford and Carter-has made a similar recommendation.
-The restoration of an ex-convict's voting right should be done on a case-by-case basis through an administrative mechanism because it would be difficult to draft a statute that draws a bright-line rule taking into account factors such as the seriousness of the crime, the potential for recidivism, and the number of prior offenses.
+Yet there may still be reasonable compromise on the issue of felon franchise.
+Not all crimes are equal, and some crimes are more reprehensible and likely to suggest untrustworthiness than others.129 Americans may expect to see concessions made for those who have committed relatively minor crimes and exhibited good behavior for an extended period of time upon the completion of prison or parole terms.130 Indeed, the National Commission on Federal Election Reform-a bipartisan, blue-ribbon panel chaired by former Presidents Ford and Carter-made a similar recommendation.131 The restoration of an ex-convict's voting rights should be done on a case-bycase basis through an administrative mechanism.
+It should be difficult to draft a statute that draws a bright-line rule, taking into account factors such as the seriousness of the crime, the potential for recidivism, and the number of prior offenses.